fangq/mmc/mmc/trunk/mmclab/README.txt

 The command <tt>mkoctfile</tt> must be accessible from your command line and it is provided in a package named "octave3.x-headers" in Ubuntu (3.x can be 3.2 or 3.4 etc).

+Compiling MMCLAB on Windows and Mac OS, you should use the following
+command:

+ make ... -f makefile_sfmt ...

+If you have multiple gcc/g++ installed on your system, and the default gcc and g++ is older than 4.4 (use gcc -v to print version), you can use the following command to specify the correct gcc command:

+ make ...
+CC=/path/to/gcc/4.4 CXX=/path/to/g++/4.4

 == # Screenshots ==